University of Technology Sydney

 Intent:

-The aim of this assessment is to develop students’ ability to develop feasibility models using DCF modelling technique.
-Students’ learning experiences involve with investigating a commercial, industrial or retail income-producing property, searching for relevant information and developing a DCF model for the selected investment property.
-You are required to explain how the DCF model is developed and results.
-The investment property can be found from real estate sales website such as commercialrealestate.com.au.
-Please refer to the assessment document for more details.
+This assessment aims to develop students’ ability to develop feasibility models using the DCF modeling technique.
+Students’ learning experiences involve with investigating a commercial, industrial, or retail income-producing property, searching for relevant information, and developing a DCF model for the selected investment property.
+You are required to create a DCF model and investigate the sensitivity of changing the input assumptions.

 Objective(s):